jenkinsci/pipeline-plugin/TUTORIAL.md

 parallel branches
 ```

-(Note: to enable the Groovy sandbox on this script, be sure to update the Script Security plugin to version 1.11 or later.)
+(Note: to enable the Groovy sandbox on this script, be sure to update the Script Security plugin to version 1.11 or later.
+Even so, you may see a `RejectedAccessException` error at this point.
+If so, a Jenkins administrator will need to go to _Manage Jenkins » In-process Script Approval_ and _Approve_ `staticMethod org.codehaus.groovy.runtime.ScriptBytecodeAdapter compareLessThan java.lang.Object java.lang.Object`.
+Then try running your script again and it should work.
+A later version of the plugin may remove the need for this workaround.)

 When you run this flow for the first time, it will check out a project and run all of its tests in sequence.
 The second time and subsequent times you run it, the `splitTests` task will partition your tests into two sets of roughly equal runtime.